brudnak/linode-daily-cleanup/README.md

 This can be manually run via the GitHub UI as well.

-This only delete Linodes in with the tag `github-action-delete`
+This only delete Linodes with the tag `github-action-delete`